echoblag/octo2influx/README.md

   --influx_api_token INFLUX_API_TOKEN
                         (**Config file or environment only**) The API Token to connect to the InfluxDB 2.x instance.
 ```
-The settings can also be set in the config file config.yaml (in
-/etc/octo2influx, ~/.config/octo2influx, or the directory defined by the env var
-octo2influxDIR), or via environment variable of the form
-octo2influx_COMMAND_LINE_ARG.
-The priority from highest to lowest is: environment, command line, config file.

 ## Acknowledgements
 This is a fork of the https://github.com/yo8192/octo2influx project that integrates GitHub Actions to build images as well as
 dependency management.

 ### Pre-fork
-Which was originally based on https://github.com/stevenewey/octograph/.
+The [yo8192's octo2influx](https://github.com/yo8192/octo2influx) project is originally based on https://github.com/stevenewey/octograph/.

-Following a solar installation the project was largely rewritten to use InfluxDB v2 and the Influx query language, cover the
+The motivation for the rewrite came following a solar installation, the project was largely rewritten to use
-electricity export too with a more advanced Grafana dashboard.
+InfluxDB v2 and the Influx query language, factoring in electricity export and an updated Grafana dashboard.